jonnyweatherly/aajonusnet/md/Videos/Aajonus Tells His Story.md

 Transcribed by Aajonus.net & Rawmeatgang

-This is a bonus talk by Aajonus from the [UCLA Workshop DVD](primal-diet-workshop-of-january-28-2007-dvd), recorded at the UCLA campus in Westwood, California.
+Note: This is a bonus talk by Aajonus from the [UCLA Workshop DVD](primal-diet-workshop-of-january-28-2007-dvd), recorded at the UCLA campus in Westwood, California.

 (Also known as "Aajonus Journey")